 Where oh where does one find the best gelato in Florence?

 Anywhere, right?
 It’s Italy!
 It’s Florence- the birthplace of gelato!
 You can’t go wrong!
 No- WRONG!
 Finding quality gelato in Florence is more difficult than you think.
-A large % of gelaterie in the historical center sell gunk full of 95% crap, albeit having the means/resources for making great gelato easily.
-Italy has a plethora of quality raw ingredients- yet establishments continue to favor business/profit margins over preserving gelato’s integrity.
-You may be wondering “Why is there so much gelato in Florence?”
-While I wonder, “why would anyone in their right mind allow bad/subpar gelato to be born?”
+Italy has a plethora of quality raw ingredients- yet establishments in touristic cities like Florence continue to favor business/profit margins over preserving gelato’s integrity.
+Finding a worthy cone in the historical center is tough but not impossible.

 I eat gelato almost everyday.
 Whenever people ask me those “what would you eat for the rest of your life if it could only be 3 things” kinda trivia, the answer is always gelato.
 If you think about it, that means 150 gelato a year.
 I do this for my readers, you know.
 I sacrifice my insulin sensitivity and insulin pancreas machine…for you.
 So you know where the best gelato in Florence is at.

-It is possible to have bad gelato in Florence.
-But it is also possible to avoid it by being proactive and planning a bit ahead by doing a little research.
-I have picked these based on the holy trinity of: service, quality and location.
+My picks are based on the holy trinity of: service, quality and convenient location.
 If they have mind-blowing gelato but give bad service- no. Quality- obvious.
-Location: there are great gelaterie outside the Florence city walls, but if you are visiting or live in the center, trekking there in the heat may not be fun.
+Location: there are great gelaterie outside the Florence city walls (like Badiani), but if you are visiting or live in the center, trekking there (and in the heat) may not be fun.
 This is not to say a bike ride is not merited to reach such sweet bliss!
 In any case- enjoy!

-10. Ara’- For Sicilian-style gelati come here and others which I’ll tell you all about if you take my gelato crawl🙂 I simply adore their sheep milk ricotta, pistachio (in case you haven’t noticed- this is both my benchmark and favorite flavor) and modica chocolate.
+Ara’- For Sicilian-style gelati and street-food snacks, Ara’ is a must-taste (like my gelato crawl🙂 I simply adore their sheep milk ricotta, pistachio (in case you haven’t noticed- this is both my benchmark and favorite flavor) and Modica (cold-processed) chocolate.
 They have done fragoline (little strawberries) and it blew my mind, as I’m normally not a huge fan of fragoline.
+If you’re interested in a carb-load, start with their cannoli and dessert with a big scoop of pistachio and fragoline.
 Address: Via degli Alfani, 127 (near Accademia)